 Treatment

-Various minerals and medications have been tested throughout the years to determine if they strengthen bone in OI.
+Various minerals and medications have been tested to determine if they strengthen bone in OI.
 Most of these substances have not been proven effective.
-Current therapy is focused on bisphosphonates.
+Current therapy is focused on multidisciplinary care with treatment of osteoporosis with bisphosphonates when necessary.

 1. Healthy Lifestyle